Unleash/unleash-client-java/README.md

 ## Deployment
  - You'll need an account with Sonatype's JIRA - https://issues.sonatype.org
- - In addition your account needs access to publish under no.finn (for now, we'll be moving to our own groupId soon)
+ - In addition your account needs access to publish under io.getunleash
 ## GPG signing
  - You'll need gpg installed and a configured gpg key for signing the artifacts
 ### Example settings.xml